grebtsew/Overleaf-LaTeX-Compiler/README.md

 ./compile.tex.sh
 ```
 # Running on Docker
-The `Dockerfile` contains a programs and requirements needed to create the Ubuntu:22.04 docker containers.
+The `Dockerfile` contains programs and requirements needed to create the Ubuntu:22.04 docker containers.
 The containers can be executed directly through docker or with docker-compose.
 The command below will execute the container.
 ```
 docker-compose up --build
 ```